Atakapa: 18th century

 In 1760, the French Gabriel Fuselier de la Claire came into the Attakapas Territory, and bought all the land between Vermilion River and Bayou Teche from the Eastern Atakapa Chief Kinemo.
 Shortly after that a rival Indian tribe, the Opelousa, coming from the area between the Atchafalaya and Sabine rivers, exterminated the Eastern Atakapa.
 They had occupied the area between Atchafalaya River and Bayou Nezpique (Attakapas Territory).

-William Byrd Powell (1799–1867), a medical doctor and physiologist, regarded the Atakapan as cannibals.
-He noted that they traditionally flattened their skulls frontally and not occipitally, a practice opposite to that of neighboring tribes, such as the Natchez Nation.
+In the spring of 1771, Quitachoulabenak, a female leader, led an Atakapa community of about 500 near modern day Lafayette, Louisiana and received Jean Bernard Bossu during his diplomatic mission to the Atakapa nation on behalf of Spanish authorities.
+Bossu wrote of his stay and wrote that she was adored by her people, describing that people nicknamed her "woman of valor" and continued to compare her to Queen Elizabeth.

-The Atakapa traded with the Chitimacha tribe.
-In the early 18th century, some Atakapa married into the Houma tribe of Louisiana.
+The Atakapa traded with the Chitimacha tribe and were close allies in the early colonial era.
+They also entered Lafourche in the 1770s.
 Members of the Tunica-Biloxi tribe joined the Atakapa tribe in the late 18th century.

 19th century

-John R. Swanton recorded that only 175 Atakapa lived in Louisiana in 1805.
-It is believed that most Western Atakapa tribes or subdivisions were decimated by the 1850s, mainly from infectious disease and poverty.
+By the 19th century, the Atakapa were spread across several river basin in southwest Louisiana and southeast Texas, including the Bayou Vermillion, the Mermentau River, the Calcasieu River, and Galveston Bay.
+In 1805, the Indian Agent John Sibley estimated the Louisiana Atakapa population at 175 people, while Spanish colonial records noted around 300 Atakapa families living along the Texas borderlands.
+Sibley wrote that members of the Tunica and Houma tribes had married into their settlements.

+During this time, eastern Atakapa bands participated in the cattle economy, registering livestrock brands at the Poste des Attakapas (Saint Martinville) and in St. Landry Parish under leaders such as Chief Bernard and Celestine le Tortue.